China eases Covid measures, cutting quarantine and scrapping flight bans

 The new rules single out “important business personnel” and “sports groups” as examples of privileged groups permitted to skip quarantine as long as they remain in a virus-secure “closed loop” for the duration of their stays.

-The notice said that a so-called “circuit breaker” mechanism on inbound flights would be abolished, bringing an end to a policy that saw temporary cancellation of flight routes if a certain proportion of passengers tested positive.
+It added that a so-called “circuit breaker” mechanism on inbound flights would be abolished, bringing an end to a policy that saw the snap closures of flight routes if a certain proportion of passengers tested positive for the virus.

-Now scrapped is the requirement to identify and isolate “secondary close contacts” -- those who may have come into contact with infected people.
+In further signs of easing, the notice did away with the requirement to identify and isolate “secondary close contacts” -- those who may have come into contact with people who recently passed near infected people.

-A domestic Covid risk system has been reduced from three tiers to two, with areas to be labelled as either “high-risk” and subject to curbs, or “low-risk” with minimal restrictions.
+A domestic virus risk system has been reduced from three tiers to two, with areas to be labelled as either “high-risk” and subject to curbs, or “low-risk” with minimal restrictions.

 People travelling from high- to low-risk areas will be required to undergo seven days of isolation at home, instead of staying in centralised facilities.